ErnuelTonge/2143-OOP-Tonge/Assignments/P04/README.md

 This project implements a Die and Dice classes in Python, using a c++ code as a template.
-It implements a standard roll just to sum up all dice and return that value and also implements the min, max and avg roll methods that are not implemented as of yet.
+It implements a standard roll just to sum up all dice and return that value and also implements the min, max and avg roll methods.